Gene Chalfant

 Rovers on Mars →

-My job: Research autonomy for camera-laden robots in space and on other planets.
-First eyes on daily photos from Mars rovers.
-Wrote and published NASA's first website covering daily news of the journey of both rovers on Mars with live tracking, photos, and commentary.
+My job: Research autonomy for camera-laden robots in space and rovers on planet surfaces.
+First eyes on many of the early daily photos downloaded from Mars rovers.
+Wrote and published NASA's first website covering daily events during the journey of both rovers on Mars with live tracking, photos, and commentary.

 -

-I wrote a sophisticated graphic simulation to test planetary landers descending and landing on actual observed or simulated terrain.
-Lander autonomy is needed because of communication lag and poor resolution of terrain maps from orbit.
+I wrote a high fildelity graphic simulation to test landing site selection during descent and landing on true or simulated terrain.
+Autonomous landings are required because of radio lag and lack of high resolution surface maps.

 -